nearform/bioconductor.org/documentation/Previews.md

 `pr_deploy.yaml` and `pr_close.yaml`

-The former will run the `Pr - Preview` action which will do the following jobs on any given pull request:
+The former will run the `Pr - Preview` action on any non draft pull request, and the latter will run the job `PR - Closed` action on any closed or non-open pull request.
+Below are the jobs and steps for each action

-### pr_deploy.yaml
+### pr_deploy.yaml *(PR - Preview)*
 #### dev-pr-create-s3:
 ##### steps:
 - Checks out repository.